jon-jacky/Piety/editors/README.md

-Two keycodes have different meanings than in Emacs: *C-x C-r* reloads the module from the current buffer into the Python session, so recent changes become effectively immediately, without restarting the Python session or losing work in progress.  *C-x C-a* enters *edsel/dmacs* append mode, where text must be added one line at a time until a period is typed by itself at the start of a line.
+Two keycodes have different meanings than in Emacs: *C-x C-r* reloads the module from the current buffer into the Python session, so recent changes become effective immediately, without restarting the Python session or losing work in progress.  *C-x C-a* enters *edsel/dmacs* append mode, where text must be added one line at a time until a period is typed by itself at the start of a line.
 We find it can sometimes be refreshing to just  type line